Isometry-Dual Flags of Many-Point AG Codes: Abstract

-We then apply the obtained results to the broad class of Kummer extensions ${\mathcal F}$ defined by affine equations of the form $y^m=f(x)$, for $f(x)$ a separable polynomial of degree $r$, where $\gcd(r, m)=1$.
-In particular, depending on the place $P$, we obtain necessary and sufficient conditions depending on $m$ and $\beta_i$'s such that the flag has the isometry-dual property.
+for {\em any} tuple of integers $\beta_1,\dots,\beta_t$ and for an increasing sequence of integers $a_0,\dots,a_s$, just provided that $n\geq 2g+2$, where $g$ is the genus of $\cF$.
+We apply the obtained results to the broad class of Kummer extensions defined by affine equations of the form $y^m=f(x)$, for $f(x)$ a separable polynomial of degree $r$, where $\gcd(r, m)=1$.
+In particular, we obtain necessary and sufficient conditions on $m$ and $\beta_i$'s such that the flag has the isometry-dual property.

 \begin{msccodes} 14G50, 11T71, 94B27, 14Q05 \end{msccodes}